naitikchandra0039-del/house-production-system/README.md

-# House Production System
+# House Price Prediction

 ## Introduction
-House Production System is a project developed to manage and monitor household production activities.
-The system helps organize production data and improve efficiency.
+House Price Prediction is a machine learning project that predicts house prices based on different features such as area, number of rooms, and location.
+This project uses Python and data analysis libraries.

 ## Features
-- Production data management
-- Data monitoring
+- Predict house prices using machine learning
 - Data analysis
-- Organized database storage
+- Model training and prediction

 ## Technologies Used
 - Python
 - NumPy
 - Pandas
-- Database
+- Machine Learning

 ## Developed By
 Naitik Chandra
-B.Tech AI & ML (2nd Year)
+B.Tech AI & ML
 Invertis University, Bareilly

-## Project Purpose
-This project is developed as an academic project to demonstrate data management and data analysis using Python technologies.